 The world around us may change, but the support and love we find in D.A. fellowship remains constant.
-Whether it's in-person, on the phone, or online, the global or this edition of Ways will give way to fellowship; faith events of 2020 have confirmed that
+Whether it's in-person, on the phone, or online, the global

 SPECIAL FELLOWSHIP ISSUE

 This issue of Ways & Means was curated by the WSC Fellowship Communications Comittee.